Civil Case Information Statement (2DCA/APP-004)

 (b) [Form to designate record]

-The form Designation of the Record on Appeal may be used to designate the record in civil appeals.
+The form Notice Designating Record form (2DCA/APP-003) may be used to designate the record in civil appeals.

 Failure to comply with this local rule is a failure to properly designate the record under California Rules of Court, rules 8.130, 8.120, and 8.122 and may result in the dismissal of the appeal or the imposition of monetary sanctions.